 We all have a duty of care to ourselves and the people we support to take reasonable care of our own health and safety and to not adversely affect the health and safety of others.

-Support Workers who have a confirmed case of COVID-19 or are at risk of COVID-19 due to exposure to a confirmed case cannot provide face to face support.
+2. at risk of COVID-19 due to exposure to a confirmed case or

 Hireup will continually monitor relevant information sources and update our policies as required.
 By following the below recommendations, you will be complying with Australian Government, and the World Health Organization's guidelines.
 Further information can be accessed at https://www.health.gov.au/.